corda/corda/docs/source/azure-vm.rst

 To help you design, build and test applications on Corda, called CorDapps, a Corda network can be deployed on the `Microsoft Azure Marketplace <https://azure.microsoft.com/en-gb/overview/what-is-azure>`_

 This Corda network offering builds a pre-configured network of Corda nodes as Ubuntu virtual machines (VM).
 The network comprises of a Network Map Service node, a Notary node and up to nine Corda nodes using a version of Corda of your choosing.
-The simple Yo!
-CorDapp is pre-installed and demonstrates the basic principles of Corda.
-When you are ready to go further with developing on Corda and start making contributions to the project head over to the `GitHub Repos <https://github.com/corda/>`_.
+The following guide will also show you how to load a simple Yo!
+CorDapp which demonstrates the basic principles of Corda.
+When you are ready to go further with developing on Corda and start making contributions to the project head over to the `Corda.net <https://www.corda.net/>`_.

 Pre-requisites
 --------------